PauloPHLP/React.js-Host/README.md

 ## 🔎️ Description

-A simple React.js host application to test Micro Front-end concepts.
+A React.js host application to test Micro Front-end concepts.

 ## 🛠️ Running the app